ilyakatz/data-migrate/README.md

 instance, if you realize you need to titleize all yours titles, this is the place to do it.
-Running any of the provided rake tasks also creates a data schema table to mirror the usual schema migrations table to track all the goodness.
+Running any of the provided rake tasks also creates a data schema table to mirror the usual schema migrations table to track all migrations.

 ## Rails Support